 How to select the right adhesive for your packaging needs.

 Machines and production both run faster than ever before.
-Packaging is becoming more complex, requiring adhesives that work on a wide variety of substrates.
+Packaging is getting more complex, and companies require adhesives that work on a wide variety of substrates.
 Companies are continually developing ways to improve how they produce and package products, reduce downtime, lower energy, increase line speed, and lower maintenance costs.

-Ethylene Vinyl Acetate (EVA) and Metallocene Catalyzed Polyolefin Polymer (mPO) are two common synthetic adhesive formulations used to describe a packaging adhesive’s chemistry.
-EVA and mPO refer to the polymer properties of the adhesive that contribute to an adhesive’s toughness, elasticity, and resistance to stresses such as shear or high temperatures .
+Ethylene Vinyl Acetate (EVA) and Metallocene Catalyzed Polyolefin Polymer (mPO) are two common formulations used to describe a packaging adhesive’s chemical composition .
+EVA and mPO refer to the polymer that contributes to an adhesive’s bond strength, flexibility, and resistance to shear or heat stress.

 What’s a Polymer?

-In today’s market, many manufacturers are developing alternatives to single-source ingredients.
+In today’s market, many manufacturers are developing alternatives to single-source ingredients for their adhesive chemistries.
 That’s why you’ll see products marketed as proprietary, hybrid, or high polymer.

 Although EVA adhesives were first developed in the mid-1900s, nearly half of all packaging adhesives sold today are considered EVA.
 They have proved to be a mainstay of adhesive production for decades.
-They offer excellent performance and value, but typically have lower thermal stability, which can require a more diligent maintenance routine.
-Benefits to EVAs include:
+They offer excellent performance and value, but have lower thermal stability, which can require a more diligent maintenance routine.

 Newer to the market, mPO adhesives were developed in the 1990s.
 They are a good choice if you seek very clean machining and performance, with a slightly higher cost.
 Metallocene adhesives are more thermally stable in equipment, which can result in lower maintenance costs and reduced downtime.